Find Affordable College Courses

 Hamden, CT

 Quinnipiac University did quite well in this year’s ranking of the best places for biochemistry, biophysics and molecular biology students to get a bachelor’s degree.
 It came in at #7 on the list.
-Located in the large suburb of Hamden, Quinnipiac is a private not-for-profit college with a medium-sized student population.
+Located in the suburb of Hamden, Quinnipiac is a private not-for-profit school with a medium-sized student population.

 The average tuition and fees for an in-state undergraduate at Quinnipiac are $51,270 a year.